 The external recognition of this level of participation was noted by local authority commissioners in their recent decision to return all the previously removed services back to St Josephs.

 This work highlighted the need to recognise that people supported by services are most appropriately placed to provide feedback on staff performance and development.
 One of the tools that would support this process with some people would be the use of Talking Mats.
 The feedback generated through such a process aligns with the CLF, providing a platform for the development of positive behaviours and people skills.

 Work is underway around improving the accessibility and understanding of the CLF for both staff and people who use services As a result SSSC will shortly be producing digital recordings to demonstrate different qualities of staff which can be used as pointers to explore and illustrate concepts such as empathy.
 The accessibility of the CLF is increasingly important because the expansion of self-directed support creates a situation whereby those who have control over support budgets are increasingly likely to be responsible for the recruitment and development of their own staff.

-Finally, the products of these exercises in the form of videos and pictures have proved to be a very inspirational message throughout the sector.
+Finally, the products of these exercises in the form of videos Tom and Ian using a Talking Mat and pictures have proved to be a very inspirational message throughout the sector.

 For further information contact the CLF team at: CLF.email@example.com